strapi/strapi/docs/v3.x/plugins/email.md

 });
 ```

-## Configure the plugin

-### Install the provider you want
+## Using a provider

 By default Strapi provides a local email system ([sendmail](https://www.npmjs.com/package/sendmail)).
 If you want to use a third party to send emails, you need to install the correct provider module.
-Otherwise you can skip this part and continue to [Configure your provider](#configure-your-provider).
+Otherwise you can skip this part and continue to configure your provider.

 You can check all the available providers developed by the community on npmjs.org - [Providers list](https://www.npmjs.com/search?q=strapi-provider-email-)